MathewChanda/ReactJSDeploy/README.md

 ## About
-This ReactJS App is used for deploying a React App on GitHub Page.
+This React App is used for a lesson on deploying a React App on GitHub Page.